Digilent/digilent-vivado-scripts/README.md

 # Digilent Vivado Scripts

 ## Introduction
-This repository contains a set of scripts for creating, maintaining, and releasing git repositories containing minimally version-controlled Vivado and Xilinx SDK projects.
+This repository contains a set of scripts for creating, maintaining, and releasing git repositories containing minimally version-controlled Vivado projects.
 A Python 3.6.3 (or newer) installation is required to use the Python frontend for these scripts.
 As of time of writing, no additional Python modules are depended on.

 ----------------
 ## Quick Guide